NoeticTools/Git2SemVer.MSBuild/docs/articles/ChangelogGen/Usage/Settings.md

 | `#{0}`             | 42       | #42                    |
 | `https://organisation-name/project-name/issues/{0}` | #42  | \[#42](https://organisation-name/project-name/issues/#42)  |

-## AllowVariationsToSemVerStandard

-If `true`, variations to the Semantic Versioning standard are permitted.
-The default is `false`.

-Currently this property is only used by the changelog generator when it detects a new prior release since the last changelog run and using incremental changelog generation.
-If `AllowVariationsToSemVerStandard` is `false` **Git2SemVer** will generate a new changelog, discarding any manual edits.
-Otherwise it will continue to add new changes to the incremental changelog.

 ## ConvCommits

 The settings file `ConvCommits.FooterIssueTokens` property provides a list of [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) footer tokens (like `issues`) that may have comma delimited list of issues related to the change.